rgcl/dbh-pg/README.md

 ```
 [`conn.fetchOne`](API.md#fetchonestring-query---objectarray-data----promise)

-###Transactions
+### Transactions

 > 1. Call `conn.begin` to start the transaction
 > 2. Use the transaction
-> 3. Explicit call `conn.commit`, if not auto rollback is applied before release the connection to the pool.
+> 3. Explicit call `conn.commit`, else auto rollback is applied before release the connection to the pool.

 ```javascript
 // send 10 coins from user_id=3 to user_id=4